C O L L E C T I V E A G R E E M E N T 2023-2028 >>>

 Current issues

-Expanding professionnal practices
+Expanding professional practices

 Expanding the scope of professional practices is one of the pillars of the Legault government’s health care reform plan, the Plan santé.
 It is being presented as one of the main solutions for addressing the labour shortage, and extensive work is currently being done on this issue.
 This could result in a major transformation of the organization of work in your workplace.